About steroid injections

 Bruising or bleeding at the site of injection is generally minor.

-People with diabetes may get a transient rise in blood sugar levels and must closely monitor their blood sugar levels over the next few days.
+People with diabetes may experience a transient rise in blood sugar levels and need to monitor their blood sugar levels closely over the following days.

-Superficial injections may rarely result in thinning or pallor of the skin or local fat loss.
-This is not painful and mostly returns to normal after a few months.
+Superficial injections may rarely result in skin thinning, pallor or local fat loss.
+This is not painful and mostly returns to normal over a few months.

-The injection can cause hot flushes, lasting up to a day or two.
+The injection might cause hot flushes that can last for a day or two.

 More serious side effects

-These are all very unlikely but do occasionally occur.
-If you have concerns about an adverse reaction to the injection, please discuss them with your GP.
+These are all very unlikely but do happen occasionally.
+If you have concerns about an adverse reaction to the injection, please talk to your GP.

 Infection: Although infection is very uncommon, it may present as pain, heat, redness, or swelling.
 If you feel unwell, you should see your GP immediately.

 Cartilage and tendon damage: Frequent injections into weight-bearing joints can damage cartilage.
-However, because of concerns that the medication may weaken large tendons, such as the Achilles tendon, injections are rarely given to these tendons.
+Due to concerns that the medication may weaken large tendons, such as the Achilles, injections are rarely administered to these tendons.

-Effects on the rest of the body: The injections' steroids are absorbed over time and are a low dose compared with those taken as pills for medical problems, and side effects are highly unlikely with a single or even a few injections.
+Effects on the rest of the body: The steroids from the injection are absorbed gradually and are at a low dose compared with those taken as pills for medical conditions.
+Side effects are very unlikely with a single or even a few injections.

 Other do’s and don’ts after an injection:

-Do keep taking all usual medications unless your doctor tells you otherwise.
+Do keep taking all usual medications unless your doctor advises you otherwise.

 Do get immunised as usual.